 Failure to comply with any of the above will result in punishment, imprisonment or death.

-His restlessness did not surprise her.
+His restlessness was not surprising.
 He was a cautious man.
-He had been pacing for a while now.
-Stopping had not been his idea but they were all tired and they hadn’t given him any alternative.
-She had to calm him because they had to wait.
-There was no element of choice.
-Not for her anyway.
+He had been pacing for a while.
+Stopping had not been his idea but they were tired, and the alternative of going on alone was too much for him to bear.

 “It’s too dangerous.
 We should get further away.”
 He wasn’t going to give up so easily.
 She clicked her tongue impatiently as she looked behind them.
 There were plumes of smoke although the flames were dying down.
 Sure, they were still quite close but when she looked ahead at the dead, grey landscape, well, who was to say that was any safer?
 Besides, this was where they had said they would be.

 “It could have been a trap.
 They could both be dead.”
-Depressing but true.
+He was determined they should go.
+And it was true.
 They’d all known that something was wrong when he took the call.
 But it really hadn’t been very long.
-She pondered what could be done to convince.
+What could be done to convince?

 “I think that we should wait.”
 That was the girl.
 The woman was glad of her support.
 It was the first time she had spoken since they’d left The Inside.
 She was stood a little away from them, arms crossed, staring into the distance.
-Her voice was weary, older than the years that were hers.
-If you were not looking, you would never guess at youth.
+Her voice was weary, older than her years.
+If you weren’t looking, you would never guess at youth.
 “It’s as safe here as anywhere.”
 She reached out, touched the shoulder of the dark haired young man sat on the ground in front of her.
 He looked up at her longingly.
 His agreement was required and he nodded obediently.
-He looked older than the girl.
-Maybe early twenties.
-The woman knew nothing about him except he had committed some crime that meant he was already part of The Outside.
-There were any number of things that could lead to banishment so it needn’t be assumed he was dangerous.
-The girl clearly trusted him but she was probably blinded by the fact of his clear devotion.
+He looked older than the girl, maybe early twenties.
+The woman knew nothing about him except he had committed some crime that meant he was already Outside.
+There was any number of things that could lead to banishment so there was no need to assume he was dangerous.
+The girl clearly trusted him, but she was probably blinded by his devotion.
 The woman looked him over again.
-He was nervously watching everyone and he had not spoken much either.
+He was nervously watching the people on the horizon.
 She doubted he was going to do them any obvious sort of harm.

-The woman sat down, suddenly exhausted.
-It was only two hours since they had left.
+She sat down, suddenly exhausted.
+Two hours had passed since they had left.
 So much action.
-She patted the ground next to her and he handed the baby back down before joining her.
+She patted the ground next to her and the man handed the baby back down before joining her.

 “We don’t want to be here at nightfall.”
 He persisted.
-She could hear the agitation in his voice although no doubt he was trying to hide it.
+There was agitation in his voice although no doubt he was trying to hide it.
 His hand snaked across to hers, wishing for reassurance.
 She squeezed it, managed to smile.

 “We won’t be.
 They’ll be back before then.”
 She was strangely confident.
 She thought of the voice on the other end of the walkie-talkie and how wrong it had been.
 It was almost certainly a trap.
 However, she trusted that they would come back.
 There was no way they would let them down without a very good reason.
 “We’re all tired.
 We’ll rest for a bit longer.”
 There hadn’t been much time for sleep the night before.
 And then it had been important to be on their way.
 And here they were.
-This was the way.
-Where to would presumably make itself apparent.
+This was the way; where to would presumably become apparent.